 Many nonprofit organizations rely on social media to share the word about their organization, find new supporters, fundraise, and keep everyone informed about upcoming events and milestones.
-Whether you’re a social media beginner or a professional looking to take your nonprofit’s social media to the next level, this post is for you!
+Whether you’re a beginner or a professional looking to take your nonprofit’s online strategy to the next level, this post is for you!
 In this post, you’ll learn:

 Read on to make the most of your nonprofit’s social media in 2021 and beyond.

-In 2021, social media is a critical tool when it comes to fundraising and friend-raising for your nonprofit.
+Social media marketing is a critical tool when it comes to fundraising and friend-raising for your nonprofit.

 Growing your audience might seem like a daunting task.
 But, you can organically grow your nonprofit’s community just by having an active social media presence and posting regularly!